ARM-software/arm-trusted-firmware/docs/user-guide.md

 the load address of the normal world software image.
 The `CPSR` is determined as specified in Section 5.13 of the [PSCI PDD] [PSCI].
 This information is passed to BL3-1.

+#### BL3-2 (Secure Payload) image load

+BL2 loads the optional BL3-2 image.
+The image executes in the secure world.
+BL2 relies on BL3-1 to pass control to the BL3-2 image, if present.
+Hence, BL2 populates a platform- specific area of memory with the entrypoint and Current Program Status Register (`CPSR`) of the BL3-2 image.
+The entrypoint is the load address of the BL3-2 image.
+The `CPSR` is initialized with Secure EL1 and Stack pointer set to SP_EL1 (EL1h) as the mode, exception bits disabled (DAIF bits) and AArch64 execution state.
+This information is passed to BL3-1.

 ##### UEFI firmware load